n-kb/blog-v1/_posts/2017-09-07-meyer-revisited.md

 description: "Almost fifty years after Philip Meyer first published 'Precision Journalism', the book remains fresh.
 But the assumptions it made needs to be questioned."
 ---

-_This is the write-up of a [talk I am due to give at the SciCAR conference](https://scicar17.sched.com/event/BTVW) in Dortmund on September 7, 2017._
+_This is the write-up of a talk I gave at the SciCAR conference in Dortmund on September 7, 2017._

 The organizers of the conference asked me to prepare a talk called "Meyer Revisited".
 Philip Meyer is well-known in datajournalism circles.
 He was among the first ones to use the methods of social science for journalistic purposes - and it turned out to be a great idea.
 That was close to fifty years ago, so it might be time to take a modern look at the ground-breaking book Meyer wrote in the late 1960's and revamped in a new edition in 1991, _Precision Journalism_.